top of page

 The box office is on the right as fans enter the lobby of McCann Arena with a concession stand operated by Marist Dining Services with tables and chairs on the left side.
 The fare includes cheeseburgers, hamburgers, hot dogs, beef chili, sausage and pepper sandwiches, and pretzels.
 Soda, water, and Gatorade are also for sale.

-On the right side of the lobby, there is the Marist Pro Shop selling everything from shirts and hats to golf bags.
+On the right side of the lobby, there is the Marist Pro Shop selling everything from shirts, baseball, and bucket hats to golf bags.
 There is also a small stand selling alcoholic beverages and water.
-This is the first time Marist has sold alcohol at basketball games.
-The stand features beer (Miller Lite and Corona for $12), White Claw and High Noon for $10, wine for $8 a glass, and water for $3.
+The selections included White Claw, bee, and wine.

 During the renovation, two 10’ x 15’ Daktronics LED video boards were installed in the Northeast and Southwest corners of the arena.
 The boards are clear but do not show replays and could show more statistics.
 The arena does not have any signage or ribbon boards.